BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 5 Arduino SensorMotor.md

     - [ ] Arduino continuously monitors the IMU data.
     - [ ] If in minimal vibration, send "OK" to the Pi.
     - [ ] If significant vibration happens, send detail sensor readings to the Pi.
-    - [ ] On the Pi side, display the info on the Terminal.
+    - [ ] On the Pi side, display the info on the Terminal or your created GUI.

-  - [ ] Here is an example I got:
+  - [ ] Here is a simple example I got:

   <img src="Pic/IMU monitoring.png" width="600"/>